 - Were you qualified for your position?
 For example, if your job required you to be a licensed technician, were you licensed?

-The law will presume, since you were qualified for your job and then discharged in favor of someone not in your protected class, that your protected class status was the reason for the adverse action.
+If you can show at least these things, the law will presume, that since you were qualified for your job and then discharged in favor of someone not in your protected class, that your protected class status was the reason for the adverse action.

 The “circumstantial evidence” test is flexible.
-It has been modified over time to avoid a mechanistic approach to discrimination cases.
 A person claiming discrimination who does not have direct evidence of discrimination must produce enough circumstantial evidence of discrimination to allow a jury to find that the employer acted discriminatorily.
 The law recognizes that persons can be discriminated against even if they were not replaced by someone outside of the protected class, for example during a reduction in force.

-- Were you treated differently than a similarly situated person who is not in your protected class?
+- Were you treated differently someone with the same experience, qualifications, and/or education, who is not in your protected class?

-- Did managers or supervisors regularly make rude or derogatory comments directed at your protected class status or at all members of your class and related to work?
+- Did managers or supervisors regularly make rude or derogatory comments directed at your status as a member of a protected class or at all members of your class and related to work?
 For example, “Women don’t belong on a construction site” or “Older employees are set in their ways and make terrible managers.”

-- Are the circumstances of your treatment so unusual, egregious, unjust, or severe as to suggest discrimination?
+- Are the circumstances of your treatment so unusual, shocking, unjust, or severe as to suggest discrimination?